steveblue/angular2-rollup/README.md

 * `npm run build:dev`
 * `npm run dev:server`

 `build.env.js` will build the application for development for the appropriate environment. `server.js` will start a local server using Express and `liveserver` will watch for changes in the `/build` directory.
+The development environment bootstraps Angular with JIT Compiler for fast and efficient development compared to AOT.

 ## Testing